 In Bali I used Banana Boat high protection sunscreen lotion and spray which I was gifted for editorial review.
 I really love the spray because it’s quick and easy to use and really non greasy.
 The Faces lotion is great for faces, but for general use I’ve become a bit of a suntan spray fan because I find it’s a lot easier to clean off my hands quickly if I need to get out my camera quickly to take a photo.
 Anyway, I’m hooked and I’ll be buying it in the future.

 If you’d like to WIN some Banana Boat lotion you could pop over to my other blog where from tonight (10/10/2013) I’m hosting a mega beauty giveaway with 17 products up for grabs.
-Pop over and have a look at Lifestyle Fifty, it’s for Fun Feisty Funky Women!
+Pop over and have a look – Lifestyle Fifty.

 At the end of the day, Bali is for lovers.
 When we visited for our 22nd anniversary a few years ago, Dave had a love message written for me in the sand at The Melia Bali, and it made me burst into tears!